UP Cabinet decides to set up cow sheds for stray cattle

-(Eds: additional input) Lucknow, Jan 1 (PTI) The Uttar Pradesh cabinet Tuesday approved a plan to set up and run temporary 'gauvansh ashray asthals' under the urban and rural civic bodies in order to take proper care of stray cattle.
-The state cabinet meeting, presided by Chief Minister Yogi Adityanath, okayed the plan and said a 'cow welfare cess" will be imposed for the same, a government spokesman said.
-The official said temporary cow sheds (gaushalas) will be opened in all villages, panchayats, municipalities, nagar panchayats and municipal corporations.
-These cowsheds will be constructed through MNREGS funds, he added.
-In every district, both urban and rural areas, a cowshed with capacity of minimum 1,000 animals will be built and for this a total of 2 per cent "cow welfare cess" will be imposed on excise, mandi parishad, profitable corporations and others, he said.
-Stating farmers are fast taking the mechanised route, the officials said more and more cattle owners are deserting their animals.
-He said the new policy will ensure these stray animals are taken care of and concerned departments work with the state government in coordination for better results.
-Besides aiding the animal husbandry department, these 'ashray asthals' will be working on a self-sustaining model.
-Last week, the chief minister had directed the officials to make immediate arrangements for proper care of stray cows.
-He had ordered removal of illegal encroachments to pave the way for fresh grazing grounds in different parts of the state.
-In a meeting with senior officials, the chief minister asked them to set up a committee to consider measures for providing better shelter facilities to stray cows and directed Chief Secretary Anup Chandra Pandey to be present with recommendations in a week's time.
-Adityanath said in case of encroachments immediate steps would be taken for their removal and strict action will be initiated against the accused.
-In another important decision, the state cabinet gave its nod for providing compensation to officials and employees of the state police and fire services in case of disability suffered during the discharge of duties .
-Earlier this compensation was extended only in case of death, the spokesman said.
-The cabinet also approved a plan to give police station status to ten units of UP Vigilance to expedite inquiry and prosecution in such cases, the spokesman added.
-PTI SAB NAV INDIND
+Lucknow, Jan 1 (PTI) The Uttar Pradesh Cabinet Tuesday empowered the urban and rural civic bodies to run temporary shelters to take care of stray cattle.
+A policy decision to this effect was taken in a Cabinet meeting chaired by Chief Minister Yogi Adityanath, a government spokesperson said.
+He said with the machines having taken over the traditional methods of agriculture, the cattle owners often abandon their livestock, leading to problems like damage to crops, traffic disruptions and road accidents.
+The new policy will enable the departments concerned to work in coordination with each other and achieve better results, he said.
+The state's Animal Husbandry Department too will help the civic bodies in their endeavour, he said, adding the government will strive to make these "gauvansh ashray asthal" self-sustaining.
+Earlier last week, the chief minister had directed officials to make immediate arrangements for proper care of stray cows.
+He had also ordered to free grazing grounds from encroachments in different parts of the state.
+In a meeting with senior officials, the chief minister had asked them to set up a committee to consider measures for providing better shelter facilities to stray cows and directed Chief Secretary Anup Chandra Pandey to present recommendations on the issue in a week.
+In another decision, the Cabinet approved a provision for compensation to police and fire service officials if they suffer disability in discharge of their duties.
+Earlier this compensation was extended only in cases of death, the spokesman said.
+In a bid to put a greater check on the corruption, the state Cabinet also decided to give the status of police stations to ten vigilance unit to speed up inquiry and prosecution in graft cases, he added.
+PTI SAB RAXRAX

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today